Saving vs. Investing: What to Keep in Mind

 It was a problem we all had as kids when we found a dollar: Does it go into the piggy bank or get spent on something to enjoy into the future?
 The options change as we get older, but the same kinds of calculations and questions arise.
 As adults, we are told saving is good, but we need to invest.
 So, which is more important?

 Financial wellness involves many moving parts – saving, investing, debt management, insurance, and more.
 Adjusting one impacts the others.
 That’s why it’s important to take them all into account collectively and fine tune them to your overall situation.
-When questioning whether to save or invest, here are some things to remember:
+When questioning whether to save versus invest, here are some things to remember:

 Short answer: Saving is more critical, but both are important